openfoodfacts/openfoodfacts-infrastructure/docs/free-datacenter.md

 IPMI enables rebooting the server through the network.

+Connecting to 213.36.253.209 with a browser or ssh we get access to an emergency console on the machine.

+(**FIXME** c'est safe que ce ne soit pas plus protégé que ça (pour un accès par mot de passe en plus ?
+Quel mot de passe ?))

-It has to be configured with the right static network configuration in BIOS to be able to work.
+It has to be configured with the right static network configuration in BIOS to be able to work (see below)

 ## Network